 Adding the Caseta Devices - Conclusion

 The final screen shows my rooms and devices added so far.

-The addition of these new switches to our home has stirred some interest from my wife in my project.
+The addition of these new smart home products to our home has stirred my wife's interest in my project.
 It looks like I need to get the app running on her iPhone.
 It looks like that will be a different article.

 The Smart Dimmer Switch